octaspire/dern/README.md

 Programming language written in standard C99

-To build on Raspberry Pi:
+To build Dern from source in Raspberry Pi or Debian system:

 ```shell
 sudo apt-get install cmake git